gammasoft71/Examples_wxWidgets/README.md

 [DatePickerCtrl](src/PickerControls/DatePickerCtrl) Shows how to create a DatePicker widget with wxDatePickerCtrl.

 [TimePickerCtrl](src/PickerControls/TimePickerCtrl) Shows how to create a TimePicker widget with wxTimePickerCtrl.

+## Custom controls

+[NumericTextBox](src/CustomControls/NumericTextBox) Shows how to create a custom control wxNumericTextCtrl from wxTextCtrl.

+[Line](src/CustomControls/Line) Shows how to create a custom control wxLine from wxPanel.

+[DomainSpinCtrl](src/CustomControls/DomainSpinCtrl) Shows how to create a DomainSpinCtrl widget with own [wxDomainSpinCtrl](src/CustomControls/DomainSpinCtrl/wxDomainSpinCtrl.h) (wxPanel with wxTextCtrl and wxSpinButton).

 ## Containers